Ashwanikumarkashyap/task-assigner-server/readme.md

 # Gharwale (Progressive Web Application - Server)

-A simple task assigner for the members of the family, "Because every household has it's GharkeKaam".
+A simple not so formal JIRA - A task assigner for the members of the family.

 ## Features